-A selection of publications on Kleinian theory and technique and about Melanie Klein's life.
+A selection of publications on Kleinian theory and technique and about Melanie Klein's life, listed alphabetically by author.
 The list is not exhaustive and will be updated as new books are published.

 Anderson, R. and Dartington, A. (eds.)
 1988.
 Facing it Out: Clinical Perspectives on Adolescence.
 Duckworth.